 Will papers I reject be transferred to other journals?

-At the point you decide to reject an article, you will be given the opportunity to let our transfers team know if your editorial process has already identified reasons why it should not be considered for publication.
+At the point you reject an article, you will be given the opportunity to let our transfers team know if your editorial process has already identified reasons why it should not be considered for publication.
 You will therefore have two reject options:

-These options are not visible to authors; they will continue to receive a standard reject decision.
+The option you choose will not be visible to authors; they will continue to receive a standard reject decision.

-When you select the ‘Reject Unsuitable’ option, authors of these papers will be contacted with a selection of suitable alternative journals to consider.
+When you select the ‘Reject Unsuitable’ option, authors of these papers may be contacted with a selection of suitable alternative journals to consider.
 All transferred articles will go through the receiving journal’s usual peer review processes, with the decision to accept or reject at the independent discretion of that journal’s editor.

 Can authors transfer to more than one journal?